idabblewith/PythonSensei/README.md

 PythonSensei is a program that runs 100 Python projects which were created over the course of 100 Days.<br>The 100 programs that PythonSensei can run are primarily based on [Angela Yu's 100 Days of Code Udemy Course](https://www.udemy.com/course/100-days-of-code), range from beginner to professional, and are optomised to be run via selection on a command line interface.

 Please note that this collection of programs was made after having completed the 100 day challenge in 2021.
 This serves as a means to stitch programs together and make them more accessible.
-Please also note that the files are being checked and re-uploaded due to deprecated dependencies, and consequently, not all 100 programs are readily available.
+However, due to deprecations most days are being redone.

+All functional to day 55 @ 10/06/24

 Here is a demo of how the program works: